-With summer finally here, you may be thinking it’s the perfect time for a family vacation.
-The kids are out of school, your boss said you can take some time off and the weather is just right!
+With the holidays right around the corner, you may be thinking it’s the perfect time for a family vacation.
+The kids will be out of school, your boss said you can take some time off and the weather is just right!
 And while family vacations are often the most memorable vacations, they can be pretty pricey.
-So, if you’re starting to plan a trip for your whole clan this summer, here are five ways to save now, so you have more to spend on your getaway!
+So, if you’re starting to plan a trip for your whole clan , here are five ways to save now, so you have more to spend on your getaway!

 Cut back on nonessentials: Do you and your family order takeout once a week?
 Or maybe you stop for coffee every other day on your way to work?
 Try cutting back on nonessentials for a few weeks to save for your family vacation.
 Deposit the money you would normally use on these items into your travel savings account.
 Making small sacrifices now will mean you have more to save on your trip.